Website Privacy and Data Protection Policy

 |Purpose of the Processing||Legal Basis for the Processing|

-|We use your banking details to process SO/DD donations you made to us.
-We send you receipts for such donations.
-We also use your personal data to claim tax back, if applicable.||The processing of your processing is necessary to support our legitimate interests in managing the business of DEBRA Ireland provided such interests are not overridden by your interests and rights.|
+|Donations and tax relief purposes||The processing is necessary to support our legitimate interests in managing the business of DEBRA Ireland as a charity, provided such interests are not overridden by your interests and rights.|

-|We may send you communications via post, telephone or electronically, which can include, but is not limited to, the following:
+|DEBRA Ireland communications which may be sent via, telephone or electronically, which can include, but is not limited to, the following:

 · Information on fundraising events and activities